KDE/documentation-develop-kde-org/content/docs/d-bus/using_custom_types_with_dbus.md

 Thankfully, C++ knows how to handle templates, so we should be able to write just the one template-based implementation.
 However, we need that one implementation to handle only enumeration types, not the other custom types we want to send across DBus.
 Otherwise, any custom type would be cast from and to an integer value, which is probably not what you want for all types, especially not for complex ones.

-This is where the boost library comes to our aid.
+This is where modern C++ Standard Library comes to our aid.
 With some magic, it supports conditionals within template definitions.

 That way, we can provide `QDBusArgument` marshaling and unmarshalling implementations that will be used only in situations when such a conditional is true.